OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

   "bar": false,
   // must have key "foo" with the value "value1" or "value2" or "value3"
   "foo": ["value1", "value2", "value3"],
-  // must have key with different value than "OTHER" "foo": "/^(?!OTHER$).*$/",
+  // must have key "foo" with different value than "OTHER" "foo": "/^(?!OTHER$).*$/",
 }
 ```